raphael-group/startle/README.md

 `examples/n100_m30_d0.2_s0_p0.2_mutation_prior.csv`.

 For the small parsimony algorithm, we compute the maximum parsimony score of the input tree under the star homoplasy model.
-For the large parsimony algorith, the tree is the seed to start the stochastic search in `startle`.
+For the large parsimony algorithm, the tree is the seed to start the stochastic search in `startle`.
 The seed tree can be obtained from any algorithm, but for convenience, we have attached a script `script/nj.py` that generates a seed tree using neighbor joining and a `character_matrix`.

-As an example, we can run `startle` by first generating a seed tree and then running `startle`.
+As an example, we can run `startle` by first generating a seed tree and then running the `startle` command.

 ```
 $ python scripts/nj.py examples/n100_m30_d0.2_s0_p0.2_character_matrix.csv --output examples/n100_m30_d0.2_s0_p0.2_seed_tree.newick